PhantomMike/100-days-of-code/log.md

 ### Day 9: January 20, 2017

-**Today's Progress:** Created CodePen account and ran through tutorial, ready to start Tribute Page tomorrow!
+**Today's Progress:** Created CodePen account and ran through tutorial, ready to start FCC Tribute Page tomorrow!

 **Thoughts:** Looking forward to using this new tool and digging into the first meaty challenge/project.